1. Home

 a full Valentines table with vintage transferware

-Valentines Day Wreath With Paper Doilies
+Valentine’s Day Wreath With Paper Doilies

-I created this Valentines Day wreath using paper doilies last year.
-The idea was born from of a stack of paper doilies that had been in my craft drawer for years.
+I created this Valentines Day wreath using paper doilies a few years ago.
+The idea was born from of a stack of paper doilies that had been in my craft drawer.
 The lace-like look of them was the perfect texture to use for a Valentines Day craft.
-So, I got to work on how to use a wire wreath form and paper doilies to make a wreath!

 DIY Doily Wreath

 Valentine’s Day is a day all about love!
 Love for a significant other, love for your pet, love for your family, love for self, or love for nature.
 You can also infuse love into your home by incorporating decor that is unique to you and that makes each space feel warm and inviting.
-This wreath still feels neutral, even with a pop of floral color!

 a DIY Valentine wreath

 The next three ideas come from some very talented bloggers.
 I spent some time searching for Valentine’s Day decor that spoke to me but also matched my theme for neutral and simple decorating.
-These ladies’ ideas mesh perfectly with my vision for this blog post.
-I hope you enjoy them as much as I do!

 Thistle Key Lane- Neutral Valentine’s Day Cloche Vignette

 The first idea comes from Michelle at Thistle Key Lane.
 You know how I feel about any type of vignette and she created the prettiest Neutral Valentine’s Day Cloche Vignette that I’ve ever seen!
-By using only a handful of decor pieces, she was able to fill her cloche in such a stunning way.

 a valentine cloche vignette from Thistle Key Lane